Pigmice2733/peregrine-frontend/docs/docs.md

 ## `PUT`

-only authenticated users can star events
+Only authenticated users can star events

 ### Request